aghavidel/ObsidianVaults/Network-and-Systems/USC-Courses/CS599 (DistSys)/Lecture 22.md

 ![[Pasted image 20241121133329.png|500]]

 In the above, you can see that resource requirements are very well spread, as such using a bucket would group too many things into the same bucket and waste a huge amount of resources.
 Thus, Borg does not use a bucket.
-The unit used for scheduling *milli-cores* for CPU and *bytes* for memory and disk.
+The unit used for scheduling are *milli-cores* for CPU and *bytes* for memory and disk.